wenbihan/unitary_transform_learning/README.md

 This implementation is used in the following paper:

-"When Sparsity Meets Low-Rankness: Transform Learning With Non-Local Low-Rank Constraint for Image Restoration", IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2017. [[ICASSP 2017](http://ieeexplore.ieee.org/abstract/document/7952566/)], [[PDF available](http://transformlearning.csl.illinois.edu/assets/Bihan/ConferencePapers/BihanICASSP2017strollr.pdf)], [[Code](https://github.com/wenbihan/unitary_transform_learning)], [[STROLLR] (https://github.com/wenbihan/strollr2d_icassp2017)].
+"When Sparsity Meets Low-Rankness: Transform Learning With Non-Local Low-Rank Constraint for Image Restoration", IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2017. [[ICASSP 2017](http://ieeexplore.ieee.org/abstract/document/7952566/)], [[PDF available](http://transformlearning.csl.illinois.edu/assets/Bihan/ConferencePapers/BihanICASSP2017strollr.pdf)], [[Code](https://github.com/wenbihan/unitary_transform_learning)], [[STROLLR](https://github.com/wenbihan/strollr2d_icassp2017)].

 Description:
 -----

 Learn unitary sparsifying transform directly from the noisy image, and use it for image denoising.

-The algorithm has exact solution for each step, which is very fast.
+This implementation provides the most basic and simple transform learning code for image denoising.
+The algorithm has exact solution for each step.
+The code is very fast, and can provide results with comparable PSNR to other popular methods.

 You can download our other software packages at: [My Homepage](http://web.engr.illinois.edu/~bwen3/) and [Transform Learning Site](http://transformlearning.csl.illinois.edu/).